EPCCed/cirrus-website/about/hardware.md

 -   L3 Cache 45 MiB (shared)

 There are 280 standard compute nodes on Cirrus giving a total of 10,080 cores.
-When employing hyperthreads, the core count doubles to 20,160.

 #### GPU compute nodes

-The Cirrus GPU compute nodes each contain two 2.4 GHz, 20-core Intel Xeon Gold 6148 (Skylake) series processers.
-Each of the cores in these processors support 2 hardware threads (Hyperthreads), which are enabled by default.
+The Cirrus GPU compute nodes each contain two 2.4 GHz, 20-core Intel Xeon Gold 6148 (Skylake) series processors.
 The nodes also each contain four NVIDIA Tesla V100-PCIE-16GB (Volta) GPU accelerators connected to the host processors and each other via PCIe.